 Requests for references are sent via email to the professors, pastors and colleagues who will write on your behalf.
 These references should complete your reference via the website, and are able to upload an additional letter of recommendation directly to the application, if they want to do so.
 To speed up your process of application, please encourage your references to complete your recommendations via the website and not through paper copies sent to the School of Theology Admissions Office.

 Your Personal Statement and Essay are both submitted electronically through the online application.

 A note on Merit Scholarships: If you complete your application by the Priority Admissions Deadline (February 1st) and are a domestic student with a 3.3 cumulative GPA or above from your most recent academic institution, you will be considered for merit-based scholarships.
 These awards are made on the basis of a student’s credentials, original application to the School, and an online video interview.
-Details about how to complete the video interview are sent directly to eligible prospective students during the third week of February, and they are given a week’s time to complete the assignment.
-During the first week of March these credentials are considered together (original application materials and video interview), and faculty award the Scholarships for Merit at that time.
+Details about how to complete the video interview are sent directly to eligible prospective students during approximately the third week of February, and they are given a week’s time to complete the assignment.
+During the first week of March these credentials are considered together (original application materials and video interview), and faculty award the Scholarships for Merit by mid-March.

 The School of Theology’s tuition is significantly lower than the tuition of other schools and colleges within Boston University.
 Every seminarian benefits appreciably from this reduced tuition cost.
 Need-based Tuition Scholarships are provided to nearly all full-time School of Theology students once they are accepted into a degree program, in addition to the already-reduced School of Theology tuition costs.